School and Training

 The following subjects are currently offered: English and English Literature, Russian (including Ab Initio), French, German, Spanish, Maths, Biology, Physics, History, RS, Philosophy, Art.

-LRBS is an independent school that offers scholarships and bursaries to all students who apply.
+LRBS is an independent school that offers scholarships and bursaries to all students who apply and are offered a place.
 We ask all prospective parents and students to understand that funding is allocated to students to make their training and studies possible.
 No potential student should be concerned about fees.
 It is most important to visit the school and consider whether it is the right school for each individual.
 Discussions about fees and circumstances are confidential and take place after a place has been offered.
 However, it is always advisable to state clearly that assistance will be required.

 The full term’s fee is £5,750.00 excluding accommodation.
 Scholarships are awarded depending on the prospective student's ability and circumstances.
 Financial circumstances and requirements are discussed following the audition.
 Please note that 95% of our students are assisted in one way or the other.
 It is important to remember this when applying.
 The ethos of the school is to provide opportunity.